-We take a zero tolerance approach to fly-tipping which has seen Burnley become one of the leading areas in the country for prosecuting offenders.
+Quote Message: We take a zero tolerance approach to fly-tipping which has seen Burnley become one of the leading areas in the country for prosecuting offenders.
 We encourage residents to tell us about fly-tipping so that we can go out and clear it as quickly as possible.

 Three men have been jailed for human trafficking and sexual exploitation despite their victims refusing to make complaints against them.